anapaoh/evidence1-ICM/Evidence 2/README.md

 ### Evidence 2 ICM
 ## Nahuatl

-Nahuatl is an ancient mexican language.
-It is known to be spoken since at least the 7th century A.D. and it is quite important in Mexico's history.
-Aztecs used to speak this language and eventhough spaniards tried to errase it and kill native people when colonization ocurred, both survived.

-Nowadays it is a language that very few poeple speak; yet it is a reminder and beautiful representation of our countiry's origin and the importance of keeping it alive.
+Nahuatl: A Living Legacy
+Nahuatl is an ancient Mexican language that has been spoken since at least the 7th century A.D., playing a significant role in the cultural and historical development of the region.
+It was the language of the Aztecs, one of the most influential civilizations in pre-Columbian Mesoamerica.

+Despite efforts by Spanish colonizers to eradicate native cultures and languages — often through violence and suppression — Nahuatl and its speakers endured.
+The survival of the language stands as a powerful testament to the resilience of Indigenous identity.

+Today, Nahuatl is spoken by approximately 1.5 million Nahua people, primarily in central Mexico.
+While its number of speakers has declined, Nahuatl remains a beautiful and vital link to Mexico’s ancestral roots, reminding us of the importance of preserving Indigenous languages and honoring the diversity they represent.

-"Varieties of Nahuatl are spoken by an estimated 1.5 million Nahua people, most of whom live in Central Mexico.
-All Nahuan languages are indigenous to Mesoamerica" (College Of Liberal Arts | The University Of Texas At Austin, s. f.).
+“Varieties of Nahuatl are spoken by an estimated 1.5 million Nahua people, most of whom live in Central Mexico.
+All Nahuan languages are indigenous to Mesoamerica.”
+— College of Liberal Arts | The University of Texas at Austin